AI Agent vs AI Assistant vs AI Chatbot: The Difference — and What Agencies Should Offer (2026)

 AI agents for customer support are also useful when clients manage repeated requests across channels.
 The agent can handle simple issues first.
 Then, it can escalate complex cases to a human team.

-BotPenguin supports both from the same dashboard.
+BotPenguin supports these services from one dashboard.
 Agencies can resell AI agents and an AI chatbot platform to build recurring revenue.

 Before committing to a platform, review how packaging, pricing, onboarding, and delivery work.
-Our white-label AI agent's guide explains that deeper evaluation path.
+Our white-label AI agent guide explains that deeper evaluation path.

-Next, the question becomes execution.
-The following section explores how agencies are white-labeling AI agents and delivering them to clients at scale.
+Next, the focus shifts to execution.
+The following section explains how agencies white-label AI agents and deliver them at scale.

 BotPenguin lets you white-label both AI agents and chatbots for your clients — your brand, your pricing, 100% revenue.
 Launch in 12 hours.